Browser not supported

 A cafetiere is a great way to brew delicious coffee within the comfort of your own home, but what exactly is a cafetiere and how do you use one properly?
 Originating from France, a cafetiere has become a well-loved and utilised coffee brewing device throughout the world.
 Using a cafetiere is still one of the simplest ways to make great tasting coffee, especially when you have guests.

-For those who may have never used a cafetiere themselves or are finding their cafetiere coffee too bitter, our guide will explain how to use your cafetiere, the best ways to store your coffee beans, and how to make the best cafetiere coffee yet.
+For those who may have never used a cafetiere themselves or are finding their cafetiere coffee too bitter, our guide will explain how to use a cafetiere, the best ways to store your coffee beans, and how to make the best cafetiere coffee yet.
 We also have a coffee machine buying guide, perfect for those who are unsure on which coffee maker is best for them.

-A cafetiere, also known as a French press or coffee press, is a popular coffee making device that is commonly found in cafes, restaurants and within people???s homes.
+A cafetiere, also known as a French press or coffee press, is a popular coffee making device that is commonly found in cafes, restaurants and within people's homes.
 When used effectively, you can brew yourself flavoursome coffee without much effort.
 Cafetieres come in various sizes and styles, so whether you are wanting to learn how to make cafetiere coffee for yourself or to impress your guests, learning how to utilise a cafetiere is a must.

 Traditionally, cafetieres include a glass centre, which is typically called a cafetiere glass.
 This cafetiere glass is held in place and elevated from the surface by its metal exterior and includes a heat resistant handle, making it easier to pick up your cafetiere and pour your coffee.
 A cafetiere also includes a filter and plunger so that you can safely and slowly press down the coffee, keeping the ground coffee in place while you pour - stopping any granules from leaking into your coffee cup.